IPD:An Incremental Prototype based DBSCAN for large-scale data with cluster representatives: Experiments

 \subsection{Effect of randomness on clustering structure}

 ~ Since \emph{IPD} is a sampling-based method, random behavior could be observed.
 To understand the effect of randomness we have executed IPD several times with the same parameters.
-We have chosen \emph{Aggregation dataset} to perform such a test and we observe interesting characteristics of our algorithm.
-We have kept $\epsilon=1.47$, $MinPts=4$, $\gamma=20\%$ of the dataset, $\beta=10\%$ of the dataset, and $\tau=0.5$ for the experiment and run the algorithm for $100$ times.
-We depict clustering structure produced by \emph{IPD} in $100$ executions in \Cref{fig:randomness}.
-We observe that our algorithm produces $K=5$, $K=6$ and $K=7$ for $51\%$, $42\%$ and $7\%$ times respectively.
-We have shown accuracy for each clustering structure predicted by our method and \emph{DBSCAN} in \Cref{fig:randomness}.
-This phenomenon suggests that our method is more powerful compared to the \emph{DBSCAN} since \emph{IPD} can indicate hierarchical structures.
+We have chosen \emph{Aggregation} dataset to perform such a test and we observe interesting characteristics of our algorithm.
+We have kept $\epsilon=2$, $MinPts=5$, $\gamma=12\%$ of the dataset, $\beta=12\%$ of the dataset, and $\tau=0.5$ for the experiment and run the algorithm for $50$ times.
+We depict a few clustering structure produced by \emph{IPD} in $50$ such executions in \Cref{fig:randomness}.
+We observe that our algorithm produces $K=5$, $K=6$ and $K=7$ for $16\%$, $42\%$ and $12\%$ times respectively.
+We have shown normalized mutual information between prediction of \emph{IPD} and \emph{DBSCAN} and prediction of \emph{IPD} and the ground truth in \Cref{fig:randomness}.
+This phenomenon suggests that our method is effective in capturing multiple suitable clustering structures.